YoniGR94/my_credit_model_selection/Credit_my_deap_learnn_markdown.md

 Different Techniches to Analyze Credit Balance
 ================

-how good can we predict Credit balance?
+How good can we predict Credit balance?

+What is the best way to check it?

 In order to race our models, we will use the Credit data from ILSR package.